The first medication

 Your health care provider should perform tests to check the levels of your blood potassium, calcium, magnesium, and thyroid-stimulating hormone (TSH) as well as the electrical activity of your heart, with a test called an electrocardiogram (ECG).
 These tests should be performed before starting CAPRELSA and regularly during CAPRELSA treatment.

-Call your health care provider right away if you feel faint, light-headed, or feel your heart beating irregularly while taking CAPRELSA.
+Call your health care provider right away if you feel faint, light-headed, or feel your heart beating irregularly during treatment with CAPRELSA.
 These may be symptoms related to QT prolongation.

 CAPRELSA may cause other serious side effects, including: